jdbener/BennerBot/README.md

 **Legacy Builds can be found [here](https://github.com/jdbener/BennerBot-Legacy)**

 (Post an Issue if i should add anything else to this file)

+##Features:##

+1. Accessible, Bennerbot is written in java so it can be used anywhere.
+We also dont have limitations who can use it.

+2. Extendible, Bennerbot has been designed to be very extendible with a plugin system with access to all parts of the bot

+3. Community Drive, Every step I take in design BennerBot is inspired, suggested, written, or requested by the community.

+4. API Integration, Bennerbot has been designed to integrate closely with twitch, hitbox, and many more to come.

+5. Server Mindful, Bennerbot's design is server friendly, just pop it in, start it up and be free!

 ##Changelog:##
 **Alpha Versions:**